Butterfly Table | House of Finn Juhl

 The Butterfly Table | Finn Juhl | 1949

-One of Finn Juhl’s most unconventional and exclusive designs, the three-legged Butterfly Table was designed in 1949 and showcased alongside the iconic Chieftain Chair, Chieftain Sofa, and Egyptian Chair at the renowned 1949 Guild Exhibition.
+One of Finn Juhl’s most unconventional and exclusive designs, the three-legged Butterfly Table was showcased alongside the iconic Chieftain Chair, Chieftain Sofa, and Egyptian Chair at the renowned 1949 Cabinetmaker's Guild Exhibition.
 A true Finn Juhl piece, it stands as a testament to meticulous craftsmanship and refined detail.
 The table is manufactured in walnut with a circular brass inlay.

 Wood Type